- Why do people pray for love at Yaegaki Shrine?

-- Praying for love at “Mirror Pond”
+- Wishing for love at the “mirror pond”

-Mirror pond is located in the back of the shrine.
+The mirror pond is located at the back of the shrine.
 You float either a 10-yen, or 100- yen coin on a piece of paper, on the water.
 Make a wish in your head and wait until the paper sinks.
 If it sinks within 15 minutes, romance will come to you quicker, but if it takes more than 30 minutes, your luck will come much later.
 If the paper sinks close to you, you’ll meet someone who might live near you, but if it sinks far from you, you’ll meet someone living far from you.
 Everyone was nervously waiting for their results!

 Wild newts live around the shrine, and it is said that if they appear and touch the paper or cross the paper, you’ll be blessed with even more luck.
 Newts used to be a symbol of a love potion!